ARM-software/psa-api/doc/crypto/api/keys/types.rst

     .. subsection:: Compatible algorithms

-        None: Finite-field Diffie-Hellman public keys are exported to use in a key agreement algorithm, and the peer key is provided to the `PSA_ALG_FFDH` key agreement algorithm as a buffer of key data.
+        None: Finite-field Diffie-Hellman public keys are exported to use in a key-agreement algorithm, and the peer key is provided to the `PSA_ALG_FFDH` key-agreement algorithm as a buffer of key data.

     .. subsection:: Key format